How Prague’s Avast went from Soviet-era security project to $4.5 billion IPO

 By now, of course, the first wave of the internet bubble was long gone, and the world had moved from selling software on disks to downloads, thanks to the growing adoption of broadband.
 That gave Avast an even more efficient way to distribute its antivirus product for Mac and PC desktop computers.
 At the same time, consumer vulnerability was growing exponentially as the number of viruses and malware incidents soared.

 But Steckler’s most dramatic move came in 2016, when Avast announced it would pay $1.3 billion to acquire AVG, another antivirus company that had been based in the Czech Republic since its founding in 1992.
-AVG had a similar freemium model, plus a relationship with Microsoft, and its own large user based.
+AVG had a similar freemium model, plus a relationship with Microsoft, and its own large user base.

 In announcing the deal at the time, Steckler said the combined companies would have 400 million endpoints and a larger geographical reach, allowing Avast to feed even more data into the threat detection network it used to constantly update its products.